plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 yes, they are centered over 0.1, 0.2, 0.3, and 0.4, which are the values we specified when simulating the data using evolver
 {% endcomment %}

-You may have noticed that our effective sample sizes for the `exchangeabilities` and `state_freqs` parameters are pretty low.
+You may have noticed that our effective sample sizes for the `exchangeabilities` and `state_freqs` parameters are pretty low (Tracer colors them **<span color="red">red>/span>** to signify that they are dangerously low).
 You no doubt also noticed that these are being estimated quite precisely and accurately.
 What gives?
 The fact that there is so much information in the data about these parameters is the problem here.
 The densities for these parameters are very _sharp_ (low variance), and proposals that move the values for these parameters away from the optimum by very much fail.

-Looking at the operator summary table generated after the MCMC analysis finished, you will notice that RevBayes maxed out its tuning parameter (alpha) for both `exchangeabilities` and `state_freqs` at 100.
+Looking at the operator summary table generated after the MCMC analysis finished (which you stored in the _operator-summary.txt_ file), you will notice that RevBayes maxed out its tuning parameter (alpha) for both `exchangeabilities` and `state_freqs` at 100.
 Making this tuning parameter larger results in smaller proposed changes, so if we could set the tuning parameter alpha to, say, 1000 or even 10000, we could achieve better acceptance rates and higher ESSs.

 ## Relaxed clocks

 It is safe to assume that a strict molecular clock almost never applies to real data.
 So, it would be good to allow some flexibility in rates.
 One common approach is to assume that the rates for each edge are drawn from a lognormal distribution.
 This is often called an **UnCorrelated Lognormal  (UCLN) relaxed clock model** because the rate for each edge is independent of the rate for all other edges (that's the uncorrelated part) and all rates are lognormally distributed.
 This is to distinguish this approach from correlated relaxed clock models, which assume that rates are to some extent inherited from ancestors, and thus there is autocorrelation across the tree.

-Copy your _strict.Rev_ script to a file named _relaxed.Rev_:
+:large_blue_diamond: Copy your _strict.Rev_ script to a file named _relaxed.Rev_:

     cp strict.Rev relaxed.Rev

-Edit _relaxed.Rev_, replacing the section entitled "Strict clock" with this relaxed clock version:
+:large_blue_diamond: Edit _relaxed.Rev_ in nano, replacing the section entitled "Strict clock" with this relaxed clock version:

     # Uncorrelated Lognormal relaxed clock

     # Add hyperparameters mu and sigma
     ucln_mu ~ dnNormal(0.0, 100)
     ucln_sigma ~ dnExponential(.01)
     moves[nmoves++] = mvSlide(ucln_mu,    delta=0.5, tune=true, tuneTarget=0.4, weight=1.0)
     moves[nmoves++] = mvSlide(ucln_sigma, delta=0.5, tune=true, tuneTarget=0.4, weight=1.0)

     # Create a vector of stochastic nodes representing branch rate parameters
     n_branches <- 2*n_taxa - 2
     for(i in 1:n_branches) {